West Virginia delegate resigns after homophobic comments

-A West Virginia county delegate resigned Saturday night after messages circulated online that allegedly show him making homophobic comments in a group chat.
+A West Virginia delegate resigned Saturday night after messages circulated online that allegedly show him making homophobic comments in a group chat.

-Cabell County Delegate John Mandt Jr.’s resignation from the West Virginia House of Delegates is effective the end of Saturday, Republican House Speaker Roger Hanshaw said in a statement.
-Mandt, a Republican, was running for reelection in District 16.
+John Mandt Jr.’s resignation from the West Virginia House of Delegates is effective the end of Saturday, Republican House Speaker Roger Hanshaw said in a statement.
+Mandt, a Republican of Cabell County, was running for reelection in District 16.

 Hanshaw said in a statement that Mandt approached him Saturday regarding stepping down from his role.
 Hanshaw said it is the “best course of action” for Mandt’s family and business.
 Hanshaw also noted that Mandt’s mother died earlier this year and that he’s spending time taking care of his father.